nhooyr/ddnsd/README.md

 # goDDNS
-DDNS client written in go!!
+DDNS client written in go!! working on adding more support for protocols, only supports namecheap atm